A novel nonlocal potential solver based on nonuniform FFT for efficient simulation of the Davey-Stewartson equations: Introduction

 \section{Introduction}

 The Davey-Stewartson (DS) equations arise as a model for free surface fluid waves subject to the effects of both gravity and capillarity \cite{AbSe,CapGrav}.
-A key feature of the DS equations is the nonlocal self-coupling potential term, which requires a suitable numerical treatment in the simulation.
+A key feature of the DS equations is the nonlocal self-coupling potential term, which requires a suitable numerical effort.
 We propose in this paper a new numerical method for this nonlocal potential and show considerable improvement gained in accuracy and efficiency over standard approaches.